 - Salt only slightly raises blood pressure; it is not the leading cause of high blood pressure.
 Most of the salt we consume comes from processed and industrialized foods, not from the cooking salt we add to food.
 Eating bland food is a mistake!
 A little aromatic salt will not raise blood pressure significantly.

 Why does the liver produce high cholesterol when the body is in prolonged inflammation?

-The upper limit of the cholesterol level, considered normal, is now significantly lower than decades ago.
+The upper limit of the normal cholesterol level is now significantly lower than decades ago.
 Naturally, the change is very appropriate for drug companies.

 - In their broad definition, inflammation is a repair mechanism for damaged tissue.

-- Every cell's fatty membrane in our body comprises cholesterol, so repairing cells requires the liver to produce more cholesterol!
+- Every cell's fatty membrane comprises cholesterol, so repairing cells requires the liver to produce more cholesterol!
 Cholesterol is not the enemy in this case.

 LDL (bad cholesterol) size should be analyzed.

 - Harmful cholesterol (LDL) is the smaller one that clings to the walls of blood vessels.
-(Most blood tests do not make the proper distinction in sizes of harmful cholesterol.)
+(Most blood tests do not distinguish the sizes of harmful cholesterol.)

 Sweating has several roles.